-The persistent digital divide, lack of in-demand technical skills, decline in employer-sponsored training in the last several years resulted in the loss of manual jobs and threatened jobs for many people.
+The persistent digital divide, lack of in-demand technical skills, and decline in employer-sponsored training in the last several years resulted in the loss of manual jobs and threatened jobs for many people.
 Those with less formal education, youth, people with disabilities, people of color, and women got hit especially hard.
 Current and future job recovery requires digital skills that many job seekers simply do not have.

 New technology skills for most in-demand jobs are being offered through free LinkedIn Learning classes, GitHub Learning Lab tools, and low-cost Microsoft Certifications.